 X193 credits No more than 3 credit hours.

 Minor approval: The minor is complete if a student takes the above coursework and meets the requirements on this sheet.
-Meeting with an advisor in the academic unit offering the minor is not required
+Meeting with an advisor in the academic unit offering the minor is not required.

 Changing the minor Any changes must be approved by the college/school advisor.